 Taxonomy Builder Setup¶

-This feature defines a process to create, organize, and manage topic hierarchies that categorize and analyze customer conversations in alignment with business structures and analytical needs.
+Taxonomy Builder setup outlines a process for creating, organizing, and managing topic hierarchies to categorize and analyze customer conversations accurately, aligning with business structures and analytical needs.

 Prerequisites and Access Requirements¶